 “With whom took he counsel, and who instructed him, and taught him in the path of judgment, and taught him knowledge, and showed to him the way of understanding?”

 Is not the conclusion of all this perfectly plain?
 We hold by the modern standards of society.
 We believe in maintaining modern civilization for the protection and support of free governments, and the development of our economic welfare.
 We claim they are sound and minister in the best way to human welfare.
-The great test of seems fairly plain that whether or not these institutions can survive with the aid of higher education, without it they have not the slightest chance.
-We justify the greater and greater accumulations of capital because we believe that there from flows the support of all science, art, learning, and the charities which minister to the humanities of life, all carrying their beneficent effects to the people as a whole.
+The great test of an institution is its ability to perpetuate itself.
+It seems fairly plain that whether or not these institutions can survive with the aid of higher education, without it they have not the slightest chance.
+We justify the greater and greater accumulations of capital because we believe that therefrom flows the support of all science, art, learning, and the charities which minister to the humanities of life, all carrying their beneficent effects to the people as a whole.
 Unless this is measurably true our system of civilization ought to stand condemned.
 It is to be condemned, anyway, unless it possesses the ability to perpetuate itself.
-This can only be true by supporting higher education to such a degree that its good influence.
-May more than match the rising tide of the influence’ of evil.
+This can only be true by supporting higher education to such a degree that its good influence may more than match the rising tide of the influence of evil.
 Those who want a continuation of stability and confidence must seek it by supporting the efforts of our colleges and universities.
 It is not too much to say that all that we mean when we say America is dependent on the adequacy of this support.